Anerkiki/pokemon-island-resort/README.md

 | Large screen sizes (laptop) - now with 3 images to the side of the text box | XL screen sizes (monitor/TV) - now with 2 images to the side of the text box |
 | ![Responsive Images on Medium Screens](assets/images/readme/features/responsive-images-large.png) | ![Responsive Images on Medium Screens](assets/images/readme/features/responsive-images-xl.png) |

-The paragraphs inside the text box and images are all inside a Bootstrap flexbox, which will adjust to the screen size accordingly, and if gaps are needed, they will be evenly distributed between so there are never any large unsightly gaps, no matter the viewing dimensions.
+The paragraphs inside the text box and images are all inside a Bootstrap flexbox, which adjusts to the screen size.
+If gaps are needed, they are evenly distributed, so there are never any large unsightly gaps, no matter the viewing dimensions."

 ---